anthonybench/convert/README.md

 # **sleepyconvert**
-*a quick way to convert file formats.*
+*A quick way to convert file formats.*

 <br />